-Sure, we’ve been around for less than three years, but every other news service on the planet seems to be putting out “Best of the Decade” listicles, so we’re getting in on the action.
-It’s been a wild ride in the 2010s, but our focus never changes – deliver the news of the people, for the people.
+Sure, we’ve only been around for four years, but why not bring out a greatest hits album?
+It’s been a wild ride since we wrote our first article back in February 2017, but our focus never changes – deliver the news of the people, for the people.
 Enjoy…

 This one really triggered our Springthorpe neighbours, with one disgruntled Springthorpian shooting off with “Seems like the writer of this article needs to do a bit of research and The Watsonia Bugle needs to not publish such nonsense”.
 As they say about Alan from The Hangover, some people are literally too stupid to insult.

-This is the most recent story on this list.
-Rumours have swirled all year that Watsonia’s crime rate is on the rise, despite the total lack of statistical evidence to support that premise.
+Rumours swirled throughout 2019 that Watsonia’s crime rate was on the rise, despite the total lack of statistical evidence to support that premise.
 Either way, what better way to keep an eye on nefarious activity than station Sergeant Tom Croydon and the team right here in Watsonia?
 All we’d need to do is build a police station and a replica of the Imperial Hotel.
 If Ditch Davey signs on, well, that would just be an enormous bonus.

 One of our earliest hits, it would be hard to find a Diamond Valley identity more beloved than the legendary giant coffee cup that dances away the morning on Greensborough Highway.
 And keep your eye out, because applications are occasionally open for the world’s most satisfying job.